Posted on 1/28/2020 in Business and Strategy

 Note: Some websites do intentionally hide this option on smaller devices, and drive the user to the online app instead.
 Many banks invest a great deal of time and money into developing online applications for their client base, and will drive their users to use them.
 Phone applications seem to offer a smaller attack surface for any security concerned users, however, a good website will offer good encryption to protect it’s membership.
 Applications also offer the added bonus of utilizing the phone’s built-in security settings, such as fingerprint readers and facial recognition.

-Customers are also looking for rate information - rates determine what actions the customer could potentially be making in the near term, such as buying a home, refinancing, saving more money or investing.
-Rates are a way for a bank to demonstrate to existing and and potential customers what they offer.
-A well designed website will feature these rates in easy to view places, such as the homepage, and sprinkle them throughout the website in order to keep this important information in front of the customer no matter where they are.
+Customers are also looking for rate information - rates determine what actions the customer could potentially be making in the near term, such as buying a home, refinancing, saving more money, or investing.
+Rates are a way for a bank to demonstrate to existing and potential customers what they offer.
+A well-designed website will feature these rates in easy to view places, such as the homepage, and sprinkle them throughout the website in order to keep this important information in front of the customer no matter where they are.

-One recent development in the world of website banking are product feature pages.
-Banks with some web savvy realize that a customer can come to their website with a specific product in mind - be it mortgages or purchasing a car.
+One recent development in the world of website banking is product feature pages.
+Banks with some web-savvy realize that a customer can come to their website with a specific product in mind - be it mortgages or purchasing a car.
 Instead of clumping all of this information together into one page, modern bank website designs feature a well designed and interactive landing page for the customer to find when they are looking for this information.
-In many cases, a well designed website will feature relevant keywords and SEO to highlight the features of that product for that particular bank.
+In many cases, a well-designed website will feature relevant keywords and SEO to highlight the features of that product for that particular bank.
 In this way, the bank can advertise to potential customers what options they offer through search engines like Google, which will rank relevant information based on the relevance of the content.
-A product landing page is a good way to rank a banking website, and will entice future customers to sign up for the more information regarding the product the website is featuring.
+A product landing page is a good way to rank a banking website and will entice future customers to sign up for more information regarding the product the website is featuring.

 Social media for social proof; A potential customer might want to know what kind of bank they are considering using.
 Does this bank have many customers?
 Do they care about responding to customer concerns or communicate effectively about closures or holiday hours?
 A properly managed social media account, connected to their website will demonstrate this effectively.

-Responsive Design is necessary - to have a website in 2020 and not allow a user to utilize their phone or other device is going to make the website much less appealing to the public.
+Responsive Design is necessary - to have a website in 2020 and not allow a user to utilize their phone or another device is going to make the website much less appealing to the public.
 Trying to log into your bank account on your phone when the login window is microscopic will send customers fleeing.
-Responsive design is required.
+A responsive design is required.